mtharrison/matt-harrison.com2/content/posts/15-3-26-obsidian-capture.md

 - [ ] Book dentist appointment
 ```

 That is basically the whole idea.
-One boring endpoint, a bit of date templating, and a small amount of file surgery to put the line in the right section.
+One boring endpoint, a bit of date templating, a small amount of file surgery to put the line in the right section, and Obsidian Headless taking care of the bit that makes the whole thing feel like part of my actual vault rather than a detached sidecar.

 I like this shape of project.
 It is not trying to replace Obsidian, and it is not pretending to be a task manager.
 It is just a bridge between quick capture and a filesystem-based note system I already trust.

 Because it is just HTTP, I can wire it up to a few different entry points.
 Apple Shortcuts are the obvious one.
 That gives me a decent approximation of the Things3 feeling on iPhone, Mac and Apple Watch.
 I also added an Alexa endpoint because speaking "capture buy milk" out loud while walking around the house is exactly the kind of lazy interaction a system like this should support.

 There are a couple of details in the implementation that make it feel more solid than a throwaway script.
 It normalises whitespace, supports configurable daily note path and title templates, appends into the correct markdown section instead of blindly writing at EOF, and protects the capture endpoint with a bearer token.
 It is still tiny, but it is tiny in a way that feels usable rather than flimsy.
+A lot of the credit for that goes to Obsidian Headless making this kind of integration feel like a first-class workflow rather than a hack.

 I have documented local, Docker and Fly.io deployment in the repo because I wanted it to be easy to run wherever makes sense.
 For me, the appeal is that it stays simple even when hosted somewhere.
 It is still just writing plain markdown into the vault structure I already use.